elizaOS/jeju/documentation/architecture/oracle-pricing-strategy.md

 **Cons:**
 - ❌ Not available on Jeju
-- ❌ Very expensive ($2k-10k/month for custom feed)
+- ❌ Very expensive for custom feeds
 - ❌ ElizaOS price feed doesn't exist
 - ❌ Would still need ETH/USD → elizaOS/ETH conversion

 **When to use:**
 - ✅ Only if Chainlink deploys to Jeju (unlikely)
-- ✅ If you have $10k+/month budget
 - ✅ For established protocols with high TVL
+- ✅ When budget permits premium oracle service

 ### Option 4: Superchain Oracle Aggregation